 If You Take a Mouse to School Story-related Math Pack for Preschoolers

-This 16-page long pack includes seven different activities, which you can download at the end of this post.
+This 16-page pack includes seven different activities, which you can download at the end of this post.

 Children start exploring patterns and shapes, comparing sizes, and counting objects at a very young age, and providing them with meaningful, fun, and positive mathematical activities will set up the foundation for them to develop essential skills such as:

-• Creative and critical thoughts.
+• Creative and critical thinking.

 • Problem solving.